-An integrated Sigma Delta ($\Sigma\Delta$) Fractional-N PLL synthesizer capable of operating from 240-960 MHz is provided on-chip.
+An integrated Sigma Delta ( $\Sigma\Delta$ ) Fractional-N PLL synthesizer capable of operating from 240-960 MHz is provided on-chip.
+The Si4431/32 and Si4430 cover different frequencies.
+This section discusses the frequency range covered by all EZRadioPRO devices.
 Using a $\Sigma\Delta$ synthesizer has many advantages; it provides flexibility in choosing data rate, deviation, channel frequency, and channel spacing.
+The transmit modulation is applied directly to the loop in the digital domain through the fractional divider which results in very precise accuracy and control over the transmit deviation.

-The PLL and Δ - Σ modulator scheme is designed to support any desired frequency and channel spacing in the range from 240-960 MHz with a frequency resolution of 156.25 Hz (Low band) or 312.5 Hz (High band).
+Depending on the part, the PLL and $\Delta$ - $\Sigma$ modulator scheme is designed to support any desired frequency and channel spacing in the range from 240-960 MHz with a frequency resolution of 156.25 Hz (Low band) or 312.5 Hz (High band).
+The transmit data rate can be programmed between 0.123-256 kbps, and the frequency deviation can be programmed between $\pm 1$ -320 kHz.
+These parameters may be adjusted via registers as shown in "3.5.
+Frequency Control" on page 25.

-Figure 9.
+Figure 16.
 PLL Synthesizer Block Diagram

 The reference frequency to the PLL is 10 MHz.
 The PLL utilizes a differential L-C VCO, with integrated on-chip inductors.
 The output of the VCO is followed by a configurable divider which will divide down the signal to the desired output frequency band.
-The modulus of the variable divide-by-N divider stage is controlled dynamically by the output from the Δ - Σ modulator.
+The modulus of the variable divide-by-N divider stage is controlled dynamically by the output from the $\Delta$ - $\Sigma$ modulator.
 The tuning resolution is sufficient to tune to the commanded frequency with a maximum accuracy of 312.5 Hz anywhere in the range between 240-960 MHz.